 It’s safe to say that sneakers have had an interesting year.
 Ugly sneakers have become somewhat of a cultural phenomenon with major designers like Balenciaga and Calvin Klein starting the trend before it trickled down into mainstream stores like Adidas, FILA, and even Sketchers.

 You’ve probably already seen the chunky-soled, Seinfeld-like sneaker on plenty of celebrities and fashion bloggers.
-While I’m totally on board with comfier footwear, I can’t help but scratch my head and say, “There’s gotta be a better way to do this.”
+While I’m totally on board with comfier footwear, I can’t help but scratch my head and say, “There’s gotta be a better way to wear tennis shoes.”

-Perhaps one of the most interesting aspects of this ugly shoe trend is that most women are wearing these clunkers with skirts and dresses.
+Perhaps one of the most interesting aspects of this ugly shoe trend is that most women are wearing these clunky tennis shoes with skirts and dresses.
 The combination is typically worn by fashion’s elite in an ironic manner, and the extreme juxtaposition is a fashion statement, rather than an attempt to create a beautiful outfit.

 The thing is, there is a way to wear sneakers with skirts and dresses that is equally fashion-forward and lovely.
 Most women would agree that sneakers are much more comfortable than high heels or even ballet flats, but the problem is they don’t know which sneaker styles would go with a dress or skirt.